 The Pediatric Neurosurgery fellowship is designed to build upon the skills and knowledge acquired in general residency in Neurosurgery with strong and consistent emphasis on the very special disorders and management of neurosurgical problems in children.
 Children’s Hospital Colorado has the most comprehensive pediatric neurosurgical program in the Rocky Mountain region, with particularly strong programs in neuro-oncology, epilepsy surgery, cranio-facial disorders, and movement disorders.
 The fellowship is a busy clinical experience augmented by a rich educational environment and a suite of educational conferences on all aspects of pediatric neurosurgical care.
 Children’s Hospital Colorado regularly ranks as a Top Ten Children’s Hospital in the nation

 Drs.
-Michael H. Handler, Corbett Wilkinson, Todd Hankinson, Allyson Alexander, and Brent O’Neill, our fellowship-trained and board certified pediatric neurosurgeons have more than 50 years of combined experience and focus solely on children.
+Michael H. Handler, Corbett Wilkinson, Todd Hankinson, and Allyson Alexander, our fellowship-trained and board certified pediatric neurosurgeons have more than 50 years of combined experience and focus solely on children.

 The Pediatric Fellowship training program of University of Colorado is a one year program certified by the Accreditation Council for Pediatric Neurosurgery Fellowships (ACPNF).
 The fellow is based at The Children’s Hospital of Colorado, on the Anschutz Medical Campus.
 Application for the fellowship match is through the San Francisco match program for Pediatric Neurosurgery